linuxserver-archive/docker-mcmyadmin2/README.md

 * `-e REV` specifiy the version you want to run.

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it quassel-core /bin/bash`.
+It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it mcmyadmin /bin/bash`.

 ### User / Group Identifiers